Wehda23/ps5-store/Backend/playstation/README.md

-# Playstation Packages for backend project
+# PlayStation Package for Backend Project

-This package contains the packages/Models & Applications required for Play Station Store application.
+This package contains the modules, models, and applications required for the PlayStation Store application.

 1. admin
 2. applications